Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 For instance, we can prioritize the usage of the [Yices SMT solver](https://yices.csl.sri.com/) by decreasing the size of the solver portfolio.
-With the {ref}`-solvers` option set as follows, the Certora Prover will run only CVC5 and Yices.
-Furthermore, we can make the Certora Prover use the ordering given in the {ref}`-solvers` option for prioritizing solvers using the `-smt_overrideSolvers` option.
+With the {ref}`-solver` option set as follows, the Certora Prover will run only CVC5 and Yices.
+Furthermore, we can make the Certora Prover use the ordering given in the {ref}`-solver` option for prioritizing solvers using the `-smt_overrideSolvers` option.

 % TODO reference options, once they have been documented